What Manufacturing Process will be Used First?

-Here is a simple methodology to approach for every design.
+Ask yourself this simple question before you start.
+Design for the first manufacturing process while employing skeletal modeling methods to enable you to add/subtract features for the next step of the manufacturing process.
+Your design is going to change a thousand times, make it easy on yourself to do that.
 Like I’ve said before, consider where you are in the development cycle and follow The 3 Axioms of DFM (Design for Manufacturability).
 Don’t put yourself into a high-cost design situation early.

 It’s best to adopt a mindset to design multiple versions/configurations for each step of the product development cycle.
 With today’s software, it’s easy!
 Check out Solidworks configurations for example.
 If you use another platform, they have the same capabilities.
 If you do this and track the dollars saved as a result of your efforts, you’ll be poised to show management the extra value you bring to the table come review time; I’m sure very few of your colleagues are doing this, hence you really will be engineering like a boss.

 The Fastest Development Cycle

 - 3D print or SLA it to hold it in your hands to identify gotchas, fit it up and discover the big mistakes; iterations may be needed.

 - CNC machine it for functional testing with real-world materials, accuracy and finish; iterations may be required.